MobilePayDev/MobilePay-Subscriptions/docs/mutual_ssl_flow.md

 Billing your customers has never been easier before.
 This document explains how to make a technical integration to the **MobilePay Subscriptions** product.
 The audience for this document is either technical integrators acting on behalf of merchants, or merchant creating their own integrations.
 You can find more information on our <a href="https://developer.mobilepay.dk/subscriptions-main">Developer Portal</a>.

-This API is `deprecated `, so we recommend you use the Subscriptions API that uses OAuth 2.0 protocol for authentication and authorization and contains endpoints needed to implement MobilePay Subscriptions in your system.

 Related links:
 - You can read more about the product [here](https://developer.mobilepay.dk/subscriptions-main).
 - Billing your customers with MobilePay Subscriptions is easy using our [API](https://developer.mobilepay.dk/product).
 - More information about integration steps is [here](https://developer.mobilepay.dk/subscriptions-getting-started).

+ ### Deprecated API
+This API is `deprecated `, so we recommend you use the Subscriptions API that uses OAuth 2.0 protocol for authentication and authorization and contains endpoints needed to implement MobilePay Subscriptions in your system.

+As an existing subscriptions merchant, you can already now migrate from SSL to OpenID Connect.
+The SSL API version is scheduled for complete retirement, once all merchants have migrated.

+The technical reason for deprecation the SSL is that OpenID Connect supports our increasing focus on ensuring high security.
+We are not going to release new functionality or integrate new merchants using SSL.

+The deadline of migrating to OpenID Connect is 01-01-2020.

+Please contact us at developer@mobilepay.dk if you have any questions or need technical assistance going from SSL to OIDC.

 ### <a name="overview_onboarding"></a>Merchant onboarding